 The difference between a quick bread and a muffin in baking has a lot to do with the type of fat and how it is mixed, creating a different crumb or texture to the bread.

 In 1927, Unifruit (a wholesale produce company) offered a free cookbook called From the Tropics to Your Table.
-The book offered recipes full of bananas as ingredients including banana muffins and breads.
-This little cookbook would have been handy during the Great Depression which was just around the corner.
+The book offered recipes full of bananas as ingredients, including banana muffins and breads.
+This little cookbook would have been handy during the Great Depression, which was just around the corner.
 At the time, families utilized every scrap of food, including overripe bananas.
-They cooked overripe bananas, as well as other fruits and vegetables, into breads, stews and other dishes when flavor and texture were not as appealing raw.
+They cooked overripe bananas and other fruits and vegetables into breads, stews, and other dishes when flavor and texture were not as appealing raw.

 HOW TO OBSERVE NATIONAL BANANA BREAD DAY